Christopher.Lyons [at] mcgill.ca (Email)• 514-398-4475 x09847

 - McGill University's WorldCat Catalogue lists almost all of the printed holdings in the various branches of the McGill Library, as well as electronic, microform and audio-visual material.
 Searches can uncover both primary and secondary medical history material.

 Archival, Museum and Rare Book Sites

 - Archives de Montréal has the records of the various bodies of the City of Montreal and a number of local organisations.
-One can search collection level descriptions by using the "guide des archives."
+One can search the collection by using their online catalogue.

 - Bibliotheque et archives nationales du Quebec has an important collection of primary material in Montreal and Quebec history, as well as archival collections.
 One can search just for archival material held in Montreal by going to Pistard and selecting "Centre d' archives de Montreal" in the advanced search.

 - McCord Museum has numberous artefacts and archival material related to Canadian ethnographic, decorative and natural history, as well as a searchable online database of close to 100 000 photographs of people and places across Canada from the 19th and 20th centuries from the Notman Collection.
 See the collections section of the website for more details about various holdings, including online content.

 - The McGill University Archives has records and other material from the Faculty of Medicine, the Montreal General Hospital, the Royal Victoria Hospital, and individuals and organizations involved in Montreal medical/health history.